cardboard-iguana/cardboard-iguana.com/notes/tryhackme-blaster.md

 FLAG 8: What is the name of the executable the user was experimenting with? — hhupd.exe

-In fact, a search for “CVE-2019-1388 exploit” pulls up [this page](https://www.nagenrauft-consulting.com/2019/11/21/cve-2019-1388-hhupd-exe/) as its first result, which references hhupd.exe and helpfully links to [a YouTube video demoing how this exploit works](https://www.youtube.com/watch?v=3BQKpPNlTSo).
+In fact, a search for “CVE-2019-1388 exploit” pulls up a page that references hhupd.exe and helpfully links to a YouTube video demoing how this exploit works.
 It looks like the steps here are:

 * Try to run hhupd.exe.
 * Show details on the UAC prompt.